 Chronic pain is known as a health epidemic in the United States.
 It affects 100 million Americans with an annual cost of more than $600 billion nationwide.
 Unfortunately, the current treatments for chronic pain are inadequate.
 The current epidemic of opioid abuse is a result of lack of efficient pain medicine.
-The main goal of the lab is to identify novel molecular and cellular mechanisms underlying the genesis of chronic pain, such as neuropathic pain after nerve trauma and chemotherapy and inflammatory pain after arthritis.
+The main goal of the Pain Signaling and Plasticity Laboratory is to identify novel molecular and cellular mechanisms underlying the genesis of chronic pain, such as neuropathic pain after nerve trauma and chemotherapy and inflammatory pain after arthritis.

 The lack of effective treatments to reduce the consequences of myocardial ischemia-reperfusion injury and the increased reliance on percutaneous and surgical treatments for coronary and valvular disease or end-stage heart failure make it critically important to identify new targets and strategies for cardioprotection.